adriaanbd/data-structures-and-algorithms/Notes/Trees/traversals_theory.md

 7. If on root node, go to step three (3).

  By following this algorithm, the tree in reference (fig 1) would've been visited in the following order: ** 1 => 4 => 3 => 10 => 7 => 5 **

+#### Breadth First Search (BFS)

+BFS implies visiting the tree one level at a time.
+Taking our tree in reference (fig 1), the nodes are visited in the following order:

+** 5 => 3 => 7 => 1 => 4 => 10 **

+Due to the *order* in which the nodes are traversed, i.e. one level at a time, its very common to use a First In First Out (FIFO) data structure such as a Queue to keep track of the nodes while traversing the tree.

+*Tip*: BFS's are very useful on graph data structures and algorithms like finding the shortest path.

+##### Level-order Traversal

+The general concept of the algorithm is to visit all nodes in one level before proceeding to the next level until all nodes have been visited.

+1. Start at the root node

+2. Visit the node

+3. Visit its left child

+4. Visit its right child

+5. Visit its left child's children (from left to right).

+6. Visit its right child's children (from left to right).

+Its a challenge to conceptualize this in pseudo code because visiting a node implies dequeuing the node and then enqueuing its children.
+For a better grasp, see the next section.

+### Traversing a Binary Search Tree

+For an explanation of BST concepts and its main operations, refer to the notes [here](https://github.com/adriaanbd/data-structures-and-algorithms/blob/development/Notes/Trees/binary_search_tree.md).

+Requirements:

+1. A Tree class that must be able to:
+	* Get and set root
+	* Compare two nodes
+	* Insert a node (either through loop or recursion)
+	* Traverse the tree in level order to output a representation of it (optional)
+2. A Queue class that must be able to:
+	* Enqueue a node
+	* Dequeue a node
+	* Determine if queue is empty
+	* Output a string representation of the Queue (optional)

+#### Insert

+1. Start at root (set current to `root`)
+2. Compare `node` with `new_value`
+3. If `node` is greater than `new_value` continue, else go to step five (5)
+4. If `node` has `left_child`, traverse to it and go to step two (2), else go to step (6)
+5. If `node` has `right_child`, traverse to it and go to step two (2), else go to step (6)
+6. Create new a `new_node` with `new_value` and insert it.

+#### Search

+#### Delete